 The center of the resistance to the British and settled by the Pilgrims in 1620, Massachusetts is one of the six New England states.
 Explore Boston, its capital, and you’ll discover a food lovers dream come true!

-If you love food, then you must add Boston to your bucket list of places to travel in 2016.
+If you love food, then you must add Boston to your bucket list of places to travel.
 Whether you’re interested in discovering some of the best fine dining in the city (one of my favorites is No. 9 Park), are looking for the oldest restaurant (Union Oyster House), or just want to check out the neighborhoods that make up Boston, it’s one of the best cities to travel to.

 And any New England food tour needs to start with clam chowder, the quintessential appetizer.
 If you’re looking for history, the Union Oyster House like I mention above.
 It’s the oldest continuous restaurant in America and the perfect spot for clam chowder.
 Interestingly enough, their chowder is served with a slab of cornbread, which is not traditional but still delicious.